PH64/AOG_Amazone_CAN_SectionControl/README.md

 # AOG_Amazone_CAN_SectionControl
-SectionControl based on CAN Messages for AgOpen GPS and Amazone machines
+SectionControl based on CAN Messages for AgOpen GPS and Amazone machines by Alexb933 and Valentin.

-THe sketches are based on the Machine_USB_v5 Sketch from AGO... the following sketches unfortunately only support USB (sorry for that).
+The sketches are based on the Machine_USB_v5 Sketch from AGO... the following sketches unfortunately only support USB (sorry for that).
 When you need UDP -> copy code into Machine_UDP sketch
-3 Sketches:
- 1. This sketch supports marking of sections into AGO -> use your sprayer as usual and AGO marking will be triggered by sections of your sprayer
- 2. This sketch supports AutoSection control from AGO to your sprayer -> choose Autosection Mode in AGO and the sections of Amazone will be automatically changed
- 3. This sketch supports both -> you need a physical switch to change between the two modes (marking and autosection control)

 See attached a components list and schematic.
 Also an excel file which explains the CAN Message structure.
 You can use only AMATRON, or with AMACLICK and also with Joystick at the same time.
 Be careful when you use AMACLICK in AUtosection Mode -> turn off AMACLICK or remove it.
 Attention: when using the CANBUS shield and the optional physical switch -> PIN 2,9,19,17 are not available